jasl8r/sciencefair/rules.md

 ### PROJECT TYPES
 </center>

 These are the three types of projects that can be performed for the Science Fair.
-Please note:  the Informative type project is for Grades K – 2 only.
-Grades 3 and 4 must perform either a Demonstration type project or an Experimental type project.
+Grades K - 2 may perform any of the three types of projects; Informative, Demonstration, or Experimental.
+Grades 3 and 4 must perform either a Demonstration or Experimental type project only; not an Informative type project.

 <br>
 #### <u>INFORMATIVE PROJECT (not for Grades 3 and 4)</u>